ananyan/ananyan.github.io/_projects/2019-09-26-portfolio-item-one.md

 ## The Result
 The final prototype was an applicator that could allow a single person to apply the Solar Skin to the solar panel, bubble-free, in about 30 seconds.
 This was more than 10 times shorter than the previous method.
 In addition, it was adjustable to the frame and did not require water while still being accurate in alignment.
+A demo is in the video below:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HJIptpXXuyg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>